klust/SupercomputersForStarters/docs/C02_Processors/C02_S03_ILP_I_Pipelining.md

 This is also the first example of so-called **instruction-level parallelism**:
 The processor is working on multiple instructions simultaneously.
-Pipelining has been used in processors for PC's since the mid '80s, with the Intel i386 and i486 the first Intel CPUs to implement some form of pipelining.
-The i386 (also known as 80386), launched in 1985, could not even execute 1 instruction per clock in theory, but the i486 (also known as the 80486) which launched in 1989 implemented pipelining more or less as described here.

-In supercomputers and other very large computers, pipelining appeared already much earlier.
+In supercomputers and other very large computers, pipelining appeared already in the middle of the 1960s.
 The IBM System/360 Model 1 from 1964 and the CDC 7600 (Control Data Corporation) from 1967 were some of the first examples.
 (One of the co-founders of CDC was Seymour Cray who later started another company, Cray Research, the manufacturer of the Cray 1 mentioned in the previous section.)

+20 years later, pipelining also appeared in processors for PC's, with the Intel i386 and i486 the first Intel CPUs to implement some form of pipelining.
+The i386 (also known as 80386), launched in 1985, could not even execute 1 instruction per clock in theory, but the i486 (also known as the 80486) which launched in 1989 implemented pipelining more or less as described here.